npm package discovery and stats viewer.

 opencode-review report

-It asks for report name, notes input, output format, output path, and optional tag filter while showing defaults.
-The default notes input is .opencode/reviews, and the default output filename includes the report name and current date.
+It asks for report name, optional local notes input, output format, output path, and optional tag filter while showing defaults.
+Leave local notes input blank to retrieve notes from the hosted API.
+The default output filename includes the report name and current date.

 Install For Local Development